DFE-Digital/early-careers-framework/README.md

 ### Without docker

-1. Run `bundle install` to install the gem dependencies
+1. Run `bundle install` to install gem dependencies
 2. Run `yarn` to install node dependencies
 3. Create `.env` file - copy `.env.template`.
 Set your database password and user in the `.env` file
 4. Run `bin/rails db:setup` to set up the database development and test schemas, and seed with test data